-How to Wash Your Face The Right Way (Because You’re Probably Doing it Wrong)
+How to Wash Your Face the Right Way (Because You Might Be Doing it Wrong)

-Assuming you’ve retired plain old soap and water to wash your face, you’ve likely (hopefully!) moved onto a facial cleanser.
-The best formulas wash off makeup, dirt, and oil without stripping the skin or leading to irritation.
-While applying facial cleanser may seem like the simplest step in your routine, there are a few ways to slip up in the process.
+Assuming you’ve retired the routine of using plain old soap and water to wash your face, you’ve likely (hopefully!) moved onto a facial cleanser.
+The best cleanser formulas remove makeup, dirt and oil without stripping the skin or causing irritation.
+While applying facial cleanser may seem like the simplest step in your routine, there are a few ways to slip up during the process.
 So, what’s the best way to achieve the perfect cleanse?
-Ahead, we’re sharing six easy face-washing steps to follow to help you learn the right way to use face cleanser!
+Ahead, we’re sharing six easy face-washing steps to follow to help you learn the right way to use face cleanser.

 You’ve got your cleanser handy and you’re ready to roll.
 Before you reach for the faucet, take a quick peek at the instructions listed on the product label.
 Why?
-Because some cleansers (ahem, micellar water) should be applied onto dry skin rather than wet, and it’s crucial to know this before you start splashing around.
-We share more reasons why those instructions on your skin care products matter here!
+Because some cleansers (ahem, micellar water) should be applied on dry skin rather than wet, and it’s crucial to know this before you start splashing around.
+We share more reasons why those instructions on your skin-care products matter here!

 Need help picking the right formula for your skin type?
 Check out our ultimate guide to facial cleansers.

-You don’t want any dirt, oil, germs or bacteria silently lingering on your hands making it onto your face, do you?
+With the recent COVID-19 outbreak, washing your hands has been of the utmost importance.
+But even in non-pandemic times, you don’t want any dirt, oil, germs or bacteria that are silently lingering on your hands making it onto your face, do you?
 Didn’t think so.
 Before you place your paws anywhere near your complexion, give them a good wash with soap.

-Got your ammo?
 Now’s the time to splash some tepid water onto your skin.
 (If the label on your face wash instructs you otherwise, skip this step.)
 Make sure the water is not too hot as it can be drying and damaging.
 To maintain the integrity of the skin, room temperature water is your best bet.
-Next, squeeze a dime-sized amount of face wash onto your fingertips and lather up.
+Next, squeeze a dime-size amount of face wash onto your fingertips and lather up.

-How you apply your cleanser is equally as important as the product, the water temperature, and the tools!
-Using your fingertips, gently — we repeat, gently — massage the cleanser into your skin in small circular motions with light pressure.
+How you apply your cleanser is equally as important as the product, the water temperature and the tools.
+Using your fingertips, gently massage the cleanser onto your skin in small circular motions with light pressure.
 If the formula feels tight, wet your hands a bit more as you caress your face.
 Do this for about 30 seconds to a minute.
 Remember: You’re washing your face here, not your tires.
-Don’t be vigorous and aggressive with rubs and tugs; it’ll only leave your skin worse off.
+Don’t be vigorous and aggressive with rubs and tugs; it’ll only leave your skin worse-off.

-Turn the faucet back on, wait for the temperature to reach lukewarm, and splash some water onto your skin to remove the cleanser.
-Residue can hide around your jaw, nose, ears, and hairline, so pay close attention to these areas using your fingertips if necessary.
+Turn the faucet back on, wait for the temperature to get lukewarm and splash some water onto your skin to remove the cleanser.
+Residue can hide around your jaw, nose, ears and hairline, so pay close attention to these areas using your fingertips if necessary.
 You may have heard that wetting your face with cold water is better for “closing” your pores, but that’s just a myth.
 Pores do not open and close like a door, so always use lukewarm water on your skin.
-It’s the right option.

-Editor’s tip: To take you’re cleansing routine to the next level, try using a Clarisonic.
+Editor’s tip: To take your cleansing routine to the next level, try using a Clarisonic.
 Depending on the brush you buy, it works six times better than hands alone to keep your pores clean.
-Total game changer.
+Total game-changer.